-No Roles or permissions are provided at the point of Service Account creation, since each bucket and dataset will specify the permissions granted to the Service Accounts above.
+No Roles or permissions are assigned to the service accounts at the point of creation, since each bucket will specify the permissions granted to the service accounts above.

-- the reading Service Account the Storage Object Viewer Role, and
+- assign the reading Service Account the Storage Object Viewer Role, and

-- the writing Service Account the Storage Object Creator Role.
+- assign the writing Service Account the Storage Object Creator Role.

 (You can view the scope of these roles here)

 You will need to provide the JSON Key File associated with the IAM service account(s) granted read and write permissions for each bucket you intend to use with your Camio account when you configure your BYOS settings.